CrIKxSLCD/mg-connect-session-sequelize/README.md

 ## Expiration interval cleanup: `stopExpiringSessions`

-As expirations are checked on an interval timer, `connect-session-sequelize` can keep your process from exiting.
+As expirations are checked on an interval timer, `mg-connect-session-sequelize` can keep your process from exiting.
 This can be problematic e.g. in testing when it is known that the application code will no longer be used, but the test script never terminates.
 If you know that the process will no longer be used, you can manually clean up the interval by calling the `stopExpiringSessions` method:

 ```js
 // assuming you have set up a typical session store, for example: